MLHale/nebraska-gencyber/teachers/firewall/README.md

 ```
 ![iptables screenshot](./img/ip6tablesoutput.png)

 The IPv6 network interface is WIDE OPEN!!!
-So if a ssh service was running, it would be easily accessible using the IPv6 address.
+So if an SSH service was running, it would be easily accessible using the IPv6 address.

 Let's fix this by setting the default policy on all IPv6 chains to DROP.